Skip to main content

 Charlie supports a variety of professional and civic organizations.
 He has served as chairman of the Board for Greystone Golf & Country Club in Birmingham and was a Board member for Mountaintop Golf & Lake Club.
 He is a member of Asbury United Methodist Church.

-Nat & Ellen Turner
+Ellen & Nat Turner

 Read About